 For the purposes of the Network Services Framework, two topologies are identified; these are the intra-Network and inter-Network topologies.
 Only the inter-Network topology is in-scope for the NSI protocol.

 The intra-Network topology refers to the topology of the resources within a Network, where a Network is defined as the group of Network resources managed by a single operator and a single NSA.
-The network operator is expected to have a preexisting management or control system with own method for network modeling.
-It is assumed that each NSA has access to this topology information, and no assumptions are made as to how this has been gathered or how it is represented.
-In other words, the method by which the inter-Network topology is represented is out-of-scope for the Network Service Framework.
+The network operator is expected to have a preexisting management or control system with its own method for network modeling.
+It is assumed that each NSA has access to its topology information, and no assumptions are made as to how this has been gathered or how it is represented.
+In other words, the method by which the intra-Network topology is represented is out-of-scope for the Network Service Framework.
 Many languages and models have been proposed to describe networks; some examples are OGF NML and ITU-T G.805, it is expected that these and others could be used.

 The inter-Network topology refers to the topology of interconnected Networks.
 The inter-Network topology is only concerned with describing the way in which Networks are interconnected and an aggregated set of Network capabilities.
-This Network Service Framework defines a representation of the inter-Network topology that should be use by the NSI.
+This Network Service Framework defines a representation of the inter-Network topology that should be used by the NSI.
 This is referred to as the NSI inter-Network topology or the inter-Network topology.

-The inter-Network topology describes objects known as Service Termination Points (STPs) which the edge points of a Network.
+The inter-Network topology describes objects known as Service Termination Points (STPs) which are the edge points of a Network.
 STPs are grouped into a single topology object called a Network.
-A Network may have an associated internal transfer function matrix between STPs; this matrix describes the aggregated connectivity inside a Network.
+A Network may have an associated internal transfer function matrix between STPs; this matrix describes the aggregated connectivity inside the Network.

 By aggregating detailed transport topology into a single Network, or by grouping several Networks together to form a Federating Network object, the global network topology may be reduced substantially.
 Successful implementation for a particular deployment will allow Pathfinders to inexpensively compute coarse grained path(s) between any pair of networks.
 Each NSA along the candidate path is then consulted to reserve and confirm the resources.

 Each operator can advertize a set of STPs.
-An STP may contain a set of port labels, for example an Ethernet port may contain a range of available vlans.
+An STP may contain a set of port labels, for example an Ethernet port may contain a range of available VLANs.
 Further, an STP may be grouped with an STP in an adjacent network to create a Service Demarcation Point (SDP).

 Figure 9 depicts an example of an inter-Network topology.
 It shows an example of how a Networks and STPs/SDPs can be used to describe an aggregated representation of a conventional Network model such as OGF-NML.